microsoftgraph/microsoft-graph-docs/api-reference/beta/resources/chatMessagePolicyViolationPolicyTip.md

 Represents properties for policy violation to a chat message entity.

-An entity of type `chatMessagePolicyViolationPolicyTip` is a part of [chatMessagePolicyViolation](chatMessagePolicyViolation.md) entity.
+An entity of type `chatMessagePolicyViolationPolicyTip` is a part of the [chatMessagePolicyViolation](chatMessagePolicyViolation.md) entity.

 ## Properties
 | Property	   | Type	|Description|